Vegan Tempeh Tacos

 Instructions

-- Cook Tempeh, Onion & Pepper: In a large non-stick pan, heat 1 tbsp oil over medium heat.
+- Cook Tempeh, Onion & Pepper: Begin the recipe here if you're not making the cashew crema and pickled onion.
+In a large skillet, heat 1 tbsp oil over medium heat.
 When the pan is hot, add the tempeh, onions and peppers.
 Season with salt.
 Cook for 6-8 mins, stirring occasionally, until browned all over.

 - Add Seasonings: Add tomato paste, nutritional yeast, cumin, chili powder, smoked paprika and garlic powder.
 Cook for 3-4 mins, stirring constantly, until toasted and dark red in colour.
 If it begins to burn at this stage, reduce heat a bit and add 1-2 tbsp water.